 Counselling and psychotherapy are terms used to describe a ‘talking therapy’.
 Counselling is a therapy that aims to bring about emotional relief, understanding and acceptance or resolution of emotional distress.
 Counselling involves meeting with a counsellor on a regular basis in order to discuss the complexities and difficulties you are facing and to find solutions and regain good psychological health.

 I am trained in person-centred counselling, an approach devised by Carl Rogers.
 The approach is based on the idea that a client enters into a relationship with a counsellor where the client is allowed to freely express emotions and feelings.
 This enables the client to come to terms with the negative feelings that may have caused emotional problems and gain insight that allows them to develop the personal skills needed to manage those feelings.
 The objective is for the client to become able to see themselves as a person with power and freedom to change.

 My name is Colin.
-I provide counselling services in the Preston area.
+I provide online counselling and, when times allow, face to face counselling services in the Preston area.